evfleet/tailwindcss-radix-scale/README.md

 ## Usage

-Import the colours you'd like to use above where you import Tailwind.
+Import the colours you'd like to use above where you import Tailwind in your CSS entrypoint.

 ```css
 @import '@radix-ui/colors/blue.css';